-These will be embodied in a binding ethos statement (available shortly) that Guy has developed with staff.
-The ultimate guardians of these values will be the Trustees, consisting initially of Guy, two staff members, and two very experienced external trustees (Ken Temple and Nick Buckland).
+These will be embodied in a binding Founder’s Wishes statement that Guy has developed with staff.
+The ultimate guardians of these values are the Trustees, consisting initially of Guy, two staff members, and two very experienced external trustees (Ken Temple and Nick Buckland).

 b.
 Ensure independence and a long-term view.